ZoubidaChk/ZoubidaChk/README.md

 ---

-## 🌿 About Me
+##  About Me

-I am an **AI and Computer Science graduate** from Djelfa, Algeria, currently pursuing a Master's degree in **Artificial Intelligence and its Applications**.
+I am an **AI and Computer Science graduate** from Algeria,and a Master's degree in **Artificial Intelligence and its Applications**.
 I enjoy turning ideas into practical software, exploring machine learning, and designing interfaces that feel clear and welcoming.

-I hold Bachelor's degrees in **Computer Science — Information Systems** and **English Language**.
-I was ranked in the top three of both Computer Science cohorts, and I am always learning through academic projects and hands-on experimentation.
+I hold Bachelor's degrees in **Computer Science — Information Systems** and **English Language**, and I am always learning through academic projects and hands-on experimentation.

 -  Interested in AI engineering, software development, data, and design-adjacent roles
 -  Trained in UI/UX and graphic design
--  Languages: Arabic,English and French
+-  Languages: Arabic ,English and French
 -  Algeria